Nikolay Baransky

-Nikolay Nikolayevich Baransky (Николай Николаевич Баранский; – 29 November 1963) was a Soviet economic geographer, founder of Soviet Rayon (Regional) school of economic geography, and corresponding member of Soviet Academy of Sciences (1939); he was a Hero of Socialist Labour (1962) and winner of the Stalin Prize (1952).
+Nikolay Nikolayevich Baransky (Николай Николаевич Баранский; – 29 November, 1963) was a Soviet economic geographer, founder of Soviet Rayon (Regional) school of economic geography, and corresponding member of Soviet Academy of Sciences (1939); he was a Hero of Socialist Labour (1962) and winner of the Stalin Prize (1952).

 Biography

 Nikolay Baransky was born in Tomsk into the family of a teacher.
 In 1898 he joined Russian Social Democratic Labour Party (RSDLP).
 In 1899 he graduated from grammar school with a gold medal and entered law department of Tomsk University.
 During his studies, he continued to be engaged in public work.
 In 1901 he was excluded from university for participation in a student demonstration.
 Soon after that, he wrote his first geographical work, concerning the property stratification of immigrants in the villages of the Barnaul district (published in 1907).

 In 1902 joined Siberian social-democratic group, which later joined the Siberian Social-Democratic Union–RSDLP Committee.
 In 1906–08 he was engaged in revolutionary activity, has been three times arrested, long time was in custody.
 After release from prison, he left party and lived in Ufa.
 In years 1910-1914 Baransky studied at economic branch of Moscow commercial institute.
 After graduation, he worked in the Zemgor committee.
-In 1917 he joined the ranks of Mensheviks-internationalists (in 1920 he became a Bolshevik).
+In 1917 he joined the ranks of Menshevik-Internationalists (in 1920 he became a Bolshevik).

 In 1919-20 he worked in Supreme Soviet of the National Economy.

 Baransky led research in areas of regional economic geography and geography of cities.
 Baransky is the author of several textbooks on economic geography of the USSR for high schools, works on social and economic geography and economic cartography.

 Nikolay Baransky was awarded three Orders of Lenin, two other orders and medals.
 He died in Moscow, and is buried on Novodevichy Cemetery.
 In Tomsk, memorial plaque is placed on the house where he lived.
 Volcano on Iturup island and street in Alma-Ata are named in his honour.